owenCocjin/ProgMenu/README.md

 ```

 Now if "argie" is called (by using the flag "-a" or "--argie") "flagname" will return "Yes".

+**Notes:**
-**Note that if "argie" isn't called, by default it will return None, which is boolean False!**
+- If "argie" isn't called, by default it will return None, which is boolean False!
+- When using recurse with EntryArg or EntryKeyArg, make sure the recurse args are defined first, in the order defined by the `recurse` keyword.
+(See Examples/menuentries for more details.)

 ### Verbose Printing